of self discovery, transformation and healing

 Seven years later, i think back to this time of trauma and healing often.
 Since gaining my capacities and independence to walk, run, bathe, and feed myself again, i’ve also studied my body with psychological training, intuitive movement, and somatic therapy. i’ve become deeply attuned to my physical and psychic senses.
 Whenever i fall back into old patterns of giving myself away to external factors in hopes of being filled, i remember this time of my crash.
 The pain and fear on the faces of my parents and brother when they arrived at the hospital to see me for the first time after the crash is especially seared in my mind. i remember too that this precious body is telling me something with every step taken, and that it’s up to me to listen and take care of it with attentiveness and devotion.

-As i’ve taken attuned and devoted care of myself, my capacity to offer spacious care to and with others has expanded.
-This experience has catapulted me into the work that i do today- using my expertise in my own life to be a kind, challenging and compassionate mirror and collaborative gardener for the well-being of others; to plant the seeds of trustworthy spaciousness, to bring in knowledge through education and reflection, and to ask questions for deep introspection and self-realization.
+This experience has catapulted me into the work that i do today- using my expertise in my own life to be a kind, challenging and compassionate mirror and collaborative gardener for the well-being of others in the expansion of self-awareness; to plant the seeds of trustworthy spaciousness, to bring in knowledge through education and reflection, and to ask questions for deep introspection and self-realization.

 My given namesake, Chetna, means "awareness" or “consciousness” in Sanskrit. i use my name and my life as a guiding light and reminder of my purpose: to unfold + expand awareness of the wisdom within us so that we may each be more embodied, attuned and compassionate citizens of the world.